extemporelang/extemporelang.github.io/_docs/guides/note-level-music.md

         (cdr (reverse lst)))))
 ~~~~

-Of course we could easily use larger leaps by changing
+Of course we could easily use larger leaps by changing `(random '(-1 1))` to
-`(random '(-1 1))` to `(random '(-2 -1 1 2 3))` for example.
+`(random '(-2 -1 1 2 3))` for example. `pc:relative` can be a useful way of
-`pc:relative` can be a useful way of constraining (and then later
-releasing) melodic invention.
+constraining (and then later releasing) melodic invention.

 ## Making chords with pitch classes {#making-chords-with-pitch-classes}

-Ok, that's enough 13thC noise, let's go hard core 20thC and make a `I`
+Ok, that's enough 13thC noise, let's go hardcore 20thC and make a `I` `IV` `V`
-`IV` `V` progression :) But first a crazy 21stC chord.
-Once
-`crazy-chord` is running, slowly start removing pitch classes from the
+progression :) But first a crazy 21stC chord.
+Once `crazy-chord` is running,
-end of the set.
-And just a heads up---I'm not going to remind you to
+slowly start removing pitch classes from the end of the set.
+And just a heads
-re-evaluate anymore :) Listen to the C-major chord that starts to
+up---I'm not going to remind you to re-evaluate anymore :) Listen to the C-major
-evolve.
-If your machine will handle a higher callback rate then go for
+chord that starts to evolve.
+If your machine will handle a higher callback rate
-it, we're after a wash of sound here.
-Try choosing a sound with a delay
+then go for it, we're after a wash of sound here.
+Try choosing a sound with a
-for extra impact.
+delay for extra impact.

 ~~~~ sourceCode
 (define crazy-chord